trueos/trueos-docs/trueos-handbook/preinstall.rst

 clipboard.

-.. note:: The first time running VirtualBox on a |trueos| system, a background script will automatically give the user account the permissions required to run this application.
+.. note:: The first time running VirtualBox on a |trueos| system, a background script automatically gives the user account the permissions required to run this application.
 This might break any existing shortcuts to VirtualBox.
 To fix the shortcut, logout and in again.

-If the computer is running another operating system, download the binary for the specific operating system from the `VirtualBox Downloads page <https://www.virtualbox.org/wiki/Downloads>`_.
+If the computer is running another operating system, download the binary for the specific operating system from the
+`VirtualBox Downloads page <https://www.virtualbox.org/wiki/Downloads>`_.
 VirtualBox runs on Windows, Linux, Macintosh, and OpenSolaris.
 It supports a large number of virtual machine installable operating